ec-europa/toolkit/docs/guide/building-assets.rst

 How to use
 ----------
-Installation
+Installation / Building theme assets (general)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before execution, the installation needs to run.
+If the desired packages are not yet installed,
+Toolkit will install it on the first run.
-Add the chosen runners and packages to your runner.yml.dist like shown below:
+Add the chosen runners and packages to your runner.yml.dist file like shown below:

 .. code-block::